Skip to content

 As explained in User Context Hash caching, the HTTP cache indexes the cache based on the user-context-hash.
 Users with the same user-context-hash here the same cache (as long as Ibexa DXP responds with Vary: X-Context-User-Hash).

-In order to simulate the requests the HTTP cache sends to Ibexa DXP, you need this user-context-hash.
+To simulate the requests the HTTP cache sends to Ibexa DXP, you need this user-context-hash.
 To obtain it, use curl.

 1